ziggythehamster/workling/README.markdown

       end
     end

-Notice the asynch_moo call to CowWorker.
-This will call the moo method on the CowWorker in the background, passing any parameters you like on.
+Notice the `asynch_moo` call to `CowWorker`.
+This will call the `moo` method on the `CowWorker` in the background, passing any parameters you like on.
 In fact, workling will call whatever comes after asynch_ as a method on the worker instance.

 ## Worker Lifecycle

-All worker classes must inherit from this class, and be saved in app/workers.
+All worker classes must inherit from this class, and be saved in `app/workers`.
 The Worker is loaded once, at which point the instance method `create` is called.

 Calling `async_my_method` on the worker class will trigger background work.
 This means that the loaded Worker instance will receive a call to the method `my_method(:uid => "thisjobsuid2348732947923")`.